-I mentioned that normally, I would make our homemade laundry detergent with the results of the experiment, but we didn’t do that yesterday.
-We had some fun with it!
-We used it to make our ghost mud.
+Normally, we make homemade laundry detergent with the results of the Ivory Soap Experiment, but we didn’t do that yesterday.
+We had some big-time fun with it!
+We used our expanded bar of soap to make a batch of ghost mud.

 Making ghost mud is just as fun as playing with it.
 Your kids will have a blast helping you whip up a batch.

 What you’ll need: